Josh Allen Player Prop Bets for NFL Week 10 | Buffalo vs. New York 11/14/2021

 Matchup vs. New York

-- Allen averaged 180.7 passing yards per game in six matchups against the Jets, 103.8 yards fewer than his over/under for Sunday.
+- Allen's 180.7 passing yards per game in six matchups against the Jets are 103.8 fewer yards than his over/under in Sunday's game.

-- Allen threw multiple touchdown passes twice over those six matchups against the Jets.
-He threw multiple TD passes against them once.
+- Allen threw a touchdown pass twice over those matchups against the Jets, and threw multiple TD passes against them once.

-- This week Allen will face the NFL's 30th-ranked pass defense (291.0 yards allowed per game).

-- At 1.6 passing TDs conceded per game, the Jets defense is ranked 14th in the league.
+- With 13 passing TDs conceded this season, the Jets defense is ranked 14th in the NFL.

 Recent Performances

-- He also added 50 yards on five carries, averaging 10 yards per carry without a touchdown.
+- Allen added 50 yards on five carries, averaging 10 yards per attempt.

+- Allen has 866 passing yards (288.7 ypg) to lead Buffalo, completing 69.9% of his throws and collecting five touchdown passes with three interceptions over his last three games.

-- He also has 131 rushing yards on 22 carries (plus one rushing touchdown), averaging 43.7 yards per game on the ground.
+- He's also added 131 rushing yards (43.7 ypg) on 22 carries while scoring one touchdown on the ground.

 Allen's Buffalo Teammates